ariesbabu/ocp-gitp/docs/ocp_ntnx_hci/ocp_csi.md

 ## Install Nutanix CSI Operator

-1. Login to you Windows Tools VM using the following credentials;

-    -   **Username** - administrator@ntnxlab.local
-    -   **Password** - your HPOC password

-2. Using Chrome browser browse to Console URL you obtained in the previous section.
+1. Using Chrome browser browse to Console URL you obtained in the previous section.

     ```url
     https://console-openshift-console.apps.<initials>.ntnxlab.local